What does it mean to protect National Forests on stolen lands?

 As of 2022, Bark is in the process of revising our mission, vision and strategic goals to follow an environmental justice framework that centers the sovereignty of indigenous people and anti-racism in our approach to building the power of public influence.

-For more information or to ask questions about our work in Environmental Justice, contact our email at email@example.com.
+For more information or to ask questions about our work to engage with environmental justice, email us at firstname.lastname@example.org.